 Our sellers pay us a commission fee and a processing fee for the successful sale of an item listed on our online marketplace.
 We have a commission fee structure that is a function of the item's category and price.
 Our commission fees range from 5% to 50% and processing fees are 3%, net of expected refunds.
-Our marketplace transaction fees represent the majority of our net revenue and accounted for approximately 16% of our GMV for the past three years, on average.
+Our marketplace transaction fees represent the majority of our net revenue and accounted for 64% and 67% of our net revenue in 2019 and 2020, respectively, and 62% and 72% of our net revenue for the three months ended March 31, 2020 and 2021, respectively.
+These fees equate to approximately 16% of our GMV for the past three years, on average.